NEW EBOOK! Workday Implementation & Adoption Guide

 3. Not Selecting the Right Partners

-You have to select a partner who has vast experience in handling complicated ERP adoption in your industry.
+You have to select a partner with vast experience in handling complicated ERP adoption in your industry.

 Not-Selecting-the-Right-Partners

-Once you have that part sorted out, you have to pick internal partners who understand the business and have technical expertise.
+Once you have that part sorted out, you must pick internal partners who understand the business and have technical expertise.
 There could be more than one champion within the organization who can drive ERP adoption by motivating the workforce.

 The collaboration between internal and external stakeholders is of paramount importance.
 The external stakeholders must understand your business needs and you must be in a position to understand their recommendations.

-Eventually, all stakeholders involved must come up with an idea to create a proper ERP adoption strategy with clearly defined goals for the process and the people involved in the process.
+Eventually, all stakeholders involved must develop an idea to create a proper ERP adoption strategy with clearly defined goals for the process and the people involved.

 4. Lack of Time